plutoshe/blog-theme/assets/content/blogs/Collection2_AI/ai.md

 ## AI Developemnt

-Here is a list of posts that I wrote to share what I explore what I learned about AI Development.
+Here is a list of posts that I wrote to share what I explore in AI Development.

 ### Posts